It is essential for businesses to provide safe drinking water for employees and visitors. This requires water testing.

 The water testing and analysis focused on point-of-use outlets across all common areas, adhering to Ohio Administrative Code, Ohio Environmental Protection Agency (EPA) standard methods, and ISO quality standards.
 During the assessment, Hull conducted a thorough process, beginning with sample collection.
 First-draw samples were taken after flushing the outlets to ensure accurate readings.
 The primary targets for the analysis included Lead and Copper levels exceeding standard action limits, Total Coliform and E. coli levels above Ohio EPA standards, and any presence of Legionella.
 The results showed that Lead and Copper levels were below the necessary thresholds, but elevated Coliform and Legionella levels were identified in specific areas that required remediation.

 IWP developed a remediation plan for each affected area using Hazard Analysis and Critical Control Points (HACCP) principles.
 The first step was to drain and flush the impacted water systems.
-IWP also recommended demolishing unnecessary water outlets, like the one pictured below, while preserving both the hot (HWS) and cold (CWS) water supplies.
+IWP also recommended demolishing unnecessary water outlets while preserving both the hot (HWS) and cold (CWS) water supplies.
 Additionally, IWP suggested installing accessible valves that would allow for regular flushing and flow, as required by the water management plan created for this site.

 Throughout the process, IWP maintained a detailed daily log, identifying unsafe areas and retesting each point-of-use outlet to ensure the water was clean and safe for office use.
 IWP also created a long-term Risk Management Strategy for the company to help maintain water quality across the facility.
 By following this maintenance plan, the company can ensure safe drinking water throughout their leased office space, in accordance with Ohio regulations and standards.

-To ensure the safety and quality of your building’s water system, it’s essential to have a comprehensive water management plan in place.
-Contact Integrated Water Process today to schedule a consultation and learn how our tailored solutions can help you simplify your water management.
-Don’t wait—take proactive steps to safeguard your facility’s water system now.
-Reach out to us and let our experts guide you every step of the way!
+To ensure the safety and quality of your building’s water system, it’s crucial to have a comprehensive water management plan in place.
+Contact Integrated Water Process today to schedule a consultation and learn how our customized solutions can simplify your water management.
+Don’t wait—take proactive steps now to safeguard your facility’s water system.
+Let our experts guide you every step of the way!

 Please stay tuned for more company news, technical articles, and other informative content designed to help simplify your water management!